sparkfun/SparkFun_Digi_XBee_Explorer_USB-C/docs/introduction.md

     ![Product Thumbnail](https://cdn.sparkfun.com/assets/parts/2/1/9/1/0/22043-_XBee_Explorer_USB-C-_01.jpg)
     </figure></a>

--    Unleash the power of XBee modules with the next-gen SparkFun XBee Explorer USB-C!
+-    Unleash the power of XBee modules with the next-gen SparkFun Digi XBee® Explorer USB-C!
 This compact, easy-to-use adapter is the perfect bridge between your computer and any Digi XBee module, making prototyping and development a breeze.
 Whether you're a seasoned IoT architect or just starting your wireless journey, the XBee Explorer USB-C empowers you to bring your ideas to life.
 The XBee Explorer USB-C makes it possible to build sensor networks for remote monitoring, control devices wirelessly from your PC, prototype real-time data acquisition systems, and more!
 This board gives you access to the pin functionality of the XBee, including a single USB-C connector for UART communication, a Qwiic connector for I<sup>2</sup>C-capable sensors and peripheries, and Reset and D0 buttons.

     <center>
     [Purchase from SparkFun :fontawesome-solid-cart-plus:{ .heart }](https://www.sparkfun.com/products/22043){ .md-button .md-button--primary }